This is the second part of my recordings of nail polishes photographed in 2012.

 Tyrael, though, is by far my favourite character of the game.
 He is just so badass.
 I picked up this Pop!
 Games (Funko) figurine at a local EB Games.
 He was $9.99 (CAD).
 I just couldn't resist those little blue wings.

 Lastly, I think we can all say we're looking forward to new loots.
 Since the Auction House has been shut down (as of Mar 18, 2014), I'm wondering how that will affect trading between players.
 Though I already think the Loot 2.0 version far outclasses the old system.
 Yay for less junk!
+I have noticed a few items meant for crusaders only, so it's just adding to my geeky anticipation.

 Yes, there is a huge plethora of new updates and shinies.
 I've only touched on a few things I'm looking forward to.
 You can check out all that new jazz right here.
 And, If you grab that pre-order BEFORE the release, you're going to get some pre-orderly loots (3 DAYS!).
 My screenshot doesn't really do the Wings of Valor much justice though.
 The long golden feathers flow and move like wiry waves, taking on the unique style of wings featured throughout the game.